YasirMajeed/MyFirstRepo/README.md

 # MyFirstRepo
-First repository learning how to use Git
+First repository learning how to use Git.
+This is new line added in MyFirstBranch